The Hive New York Learning Network: Reflecting on a decade of work, celebrating people and achievements, and envisioning what’s next.

 As part of this, PASE is providing space for members to give input, envision, and decide what happens after this year.
 Should the Hive Network sunset now that Mozilla’s sponsorship has ended?
 Should it continue informally?
 Should members seek alternate sources to fund the network stewardship role?

 It is within this context and with these questions in mind that the Loup is working with PASE and Hive members, supporting the network’s transition — whether those next steps lead to network’s closure or renewal.

 Your home base

 Over the course of this engagement, this page will serve as a home base for project participants — bookmark it for reference!
-We’ll post key documents and dates here.
+We’ll post key documents, dates, and communication channels here.
 Questions?
-Please contact us at email@example.com.
+Please contact us at firstname.lastname@example.org.

 Hey... uh... so who is Loup anyway?

 Ohai there.
 Welcome.
 Loup is a design thinking consultancy that helps organizations listen to the people they serve — and transform what they’re hearing into insights and action.

 One of the ways we do this is through StoryEngine — an open methodology that can be used to conduct research, monitor or evaluate a program, surface learning, or facilitate grant reporting.
 StoryEngine is based on in-depth interviews that get transformed into stories.
 These stories are data as well as assets — for communications, advocacy, and more.
 Story collections form a dataset that can be analyzed to surface insights and inform strategy and design decisions.